Todd2112/image_gen/README.md

 # Pixar-Style Scene Generator

-This is a lightweight, proof-of-concept Streamlit app that demonstrates consistent character rendering using pre-generated Pixar-style illustrations of Lily across multiple scenes.
+This is a lightweight, proof-of-concept Streamlit app that demonstrates consistent character rendering using pre-generated Pixar-style illustrations across multiple scenes.

 ## 🧠 What It Does
 - Symbolic photo upload